Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Introduction

 Recognizing this shared feature insight, it's important to delve deeper into the inherent structure of these shared features in datasets.
 We notice that images share common features in a hierarchical way due to the inherent hierarchical structure of the classification system.
 Even if images differ in content, they can still share features at different hierarchical levels.
 For example, two images of cats can share common features specific to the cat class, but an image of a cat and another of a dog may still have shared features of the broader animal class.
-However, current data parameterization methods that adopt factorization to share features among images overlook this hierarchical nature of shared features in datasets.
-In this paper, to better align with this hierarchical nature and encourage more efficient information sharing inside data containers, we propose a novel data parameterization architecture, \emph{Hierarchical Memory Network (HMN)}.
-As illustrated in Figure~\ref{fig:HMN}, an HMN comprises a three-tier memory structure: \emph{dataset-level memory}, \emph{class-level memory}, and \emph{instance-level memory}.
-Examples generated by HMNs share information via common dataset-level and class-level memories.